noah-mclain/Jarvis-AI-Assistant/src/generative_ai_module/UNSLOTH_GUIDE.md

 - Standard fine-tuning might be limited to 512-1024 tokens
 - With Unsloth, you can potentially use 2048, 4096, or even longer sequences

+### 4. Better Quality Models

+Unsloth's optimizations often result in better models:

+- More stable training with specialized optimizations
+- Ability to use larger batch sizes leads to better convergence
+- Support for longer context windows improves understanding of complex code

 ## Architecture Support

 The current implementation supports:

-- DeepSeek-Coder models (6.7B, etc.)
+- DeepSeek-Coder models (6.7B, 1.3B, etc.)
 - QLoRA fine-tuning with 4-bit and 8-bit quantization
 - Hardware detection for NVIDIA GPUs, Apple Silicon, and CPU
 - Automatic handling of test, validation and training splits